AyuVirgiana/face-recognition-attendance-anti-spoofing/README.md

   visitor validation, viewing visitor history, and adding to the database.

 **Data Storage:**
-- This project store visitor information in two CSV files, one for general user information (visitors_db.csv) and another for visitor history (visitors_history.csv)
+- This project store visitor information in two CSV files, one for general user information (visitors_db.csv) and another for visitor history (visitors_history.csv).

 **Face Recognition:**
 - Library:
-  Using facenet_pytorch for MTCNN and InceptionResnetV1 Models
+  Using facenet_pytorch for MTCNN and InceptionResnetV1 Models, pretrained on VGGFace2 and CASIA-Webface datasets.

 **Anti-Spoofing**
 - Model:
-  MiniFASNet variants include MiniFASNetV1, MiniFASNetV2, MiniFASNetV1SE, and MiniFASNetV2SE supported by Silent-Face-Anti-Spoofing developed by Minivision
+  MiniFASNet variants include MiniFASNetV1, MiniFASNetV2, MiniFASNetV1SE, and MiniFASNetV2SE supported by Silent-Face-Anti-Spoofing developed by (https://www.minivision.cn/).

 **Webcam Integration**
 - Library:
-  OpenCV for accessing and capturing live webcam feed
+  OpenCV for accessing and capturing live webcam feed.

 # Installation
 Clone the repository: